lackhand/princess/meta.md

 Something that hasn't been cynicism- & irony-poisoned yet.

-Something and where violence resolves things cleanly, and where dreams can real.
+Something where violence resolves things cleanly, and where dreams can real.

 Something where one brave word breaks the night and, in the name of the moon, triumphs over evil.